 Have you ever noticed while watching a hockey game that players seem to sniff some sort of powder in a pouch or container?I know I did, and I was more than confused.

-Well, after doing some research, the reason for them sniffing powder and the aggravated faces straight after was because the powder was smelling salts.
+After doing some research, they sniffed powder, and the aggravated faces straight after because the powder smelled of salts.
 The historic pregame ritual that some players partake in.

-However, that led me to ask why they sniff smelling salts and what do they do?
+However, that led me to ask why they sniff smelling salts and what they do.

-Well, I’ve learned that this question has much more to it than what meets the eye, so without further or do, let’s get into it.
+Well, I’ve learned that this question has much more to it than what meets the eye, so let’s get into it without further or do.